ggonnella/textformats/manuals/specification_tests.md

 invalid: ["string1", "string2", ...]
 ```

-#### Testing non-canonical textual representations
+### Non-canonical text representations

+The content of `valid` shall be only textual representations which
+are obtained back when encoding the data they represent.
-In some cases, however, only the decoding shall be tested, because the data
+In some cases, only the decoding shall be tested, because the data
-has a "canonical" textual representation (obtain by encoding), but further
+has a "non-canonical" textual representation.
-representations are valid as well, and can be decoded.

-Another mapping key ('oneway') is used for handling tests of these non-canonical
+In this case a different key is used for listing the examples:
-representations.
+`oneway`.
 Like under 'valid', the data is given as a mapping with
 encoded string representations as keys and the decoded data as values:
 ```YAML
 oneway: {"+2": 2, ...}
 ```
 For data under 'oneway' only the decoding is tested, since this is not
 the result which one would obtain from encoding the same decoded data.

-##### Example of testing non-canonical representations

 For example a string representing a positive integer, can contain "2" which
 will be decoded to the integer value 2.
 Reversing the operation, this value